 Several unknown factors including other interventions might have contributed to the observed change in health service utilization among women of reproductive age.
 Since the data was not obtained via experimental design, there may be systematic differences in the unobserved factors that could potentially affect our outcome measures of interest and mask the effect of our intervention.
-Although rigorous statistical methods were employed to quantify the impact of the intervention on these outcome measures, caution must be applied when interpreting the results as the study may suffer from this unobserved bias.
-For instance, ANC attendance may increase not because of the proposed intervention, but pregnancy complications identified early in pregnancy by a health professional will automatically increase the number of ANC appointments based on the encouragement received from her care providers.
+Although rigorous statistical methods were employed to quantify the impact of the intervention on these outcome measures, caution must be applied when interpreting the results as the study may suffer from this unobserved bias including socio-cultural beliefs and inherent individual level risk aversion that could influence the outcome measures.
+For instance, ANC attendance may increase not because of the proposed intervention, but because there were some pregnancy complications identified early in pregnancy by a health professional may automatically increase the number of ANC appointments based on the encouragement received from her care providers.